codedx/codedx-kubernetes/codedx-tool-orchestration/README.md

 ### Code Dx Connection

 The Tool Orchestration service sends analysis results to Code Dx.
 You must specify a URL where Code Dx can be reached.
 We recommend using HTTPS for the connection between the Tool Orchestration service and Code Dx.
-Append your Code Dx URL for the codeDxBaseUrl configuration to your `toolsvc-values.yaml` file (this document assumes a Code Dx URL of https://codedx-app-codedx.cdx-app.svc.cluster.local:9090).
+Append your Code Dx URL for the codeDxBaseUrl configuration to your `toolsvc-values.yaml` file (this document assumes a Code Dx k8s service URL of https://codedx-app-codedx.cdx-app.svc.cluster.local:9090/codedx).

 ```
 minio: